When: Tuesday, April 28th at 12:00pm

 Dr. Rapkin is a pediatric oncologist/hematologist who practices at Scottish Rite and Eggleston Hospital.
 Additionally, he is a small group leader for the M1 and M3 class.

 · Dr. Dimitri Cassimatis, M.D.

 Dr. Cassimatis is a cardiologist who practices at Emory University Hospital.
 Dr. Cassimatis additionally directs the first year medical student course on cardiovascular disease and is a small group leader for the M1 class.

 About The DSI

 Dr. Harold Braswell, Emory PhD and active member of the DSI while at Emory, is now an Assistant Professor at the Albert Gnaegi Center for Health Care Ethics.
 His research and teaching examine the intersection of disability studies and bioethics, with a particular focus on end-of-life care.
-He is currently completing a book-length manuscript that explores how death is defined in US hospice care.
+His book, "A Tale of Two Hospices: Freedom and Abandonment in US End-of-Life Care," is officially under contract at Johns Hopkins University Press.
 This research draws on a year-and-a-half of ethnographic fieldwork in various Atlanta-area hospices, as well as original archival research on the modern US hospice movement.
 His scholarship has won awards from the Hastings Center, the Society for Disability Studies, and the University of Chicago Program on Medicine and Religion.
 He is the organizer of the Society for Disability Studies interest group for family members of persons with disabilities.

 Dr. Florian Kiuppis is a Visiting Research Scholar in Emory's Sociology Department whose work invovles Disability Studies, Comparative Education, Inclusive Education, and Social Movements.
 Please click here for more information about Dr. Kiuppis' exciting work.